Van ECK Associates Corp Lowers Holdings in Universal Display Co. (NASDAQ:OLED)

 Van ECK Associates Corp decreased its stake in Universal Display Co.
 (NASDAQ:OLED – Free Report) by 8.0% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 242,411 shares of the semiconductor company’s stock after selling 21,035 shares during the quarter.
 Van ECK Associates Corp owned approximately 0.51% of Universal Display worth $34,939,000 as of its most recent SEC filing.

 A number of other hedge funds have also recently modified their holdings of the stock.
 Signaturefd LLC raised its holdings in Universal Display by 26.1% in the 2nd quarter.
 Signaturefd LLC now owns 353 shares of the semiconductor company’s stock worth $51,000 after purchasing an additional 73 shares during the period.
 Balboa Wealth Partners raised its holdings in Universal Display by 0.8% in the 1st quarter.
 Balboa Wealth Partners now owns 9,915 shares of the semiconductor company’s stock worth $1,538,000 after purchasing an additional 74 shares during the period.
-Linden Thomas Advisory Services LLC raised its holdings in Universal Display by 1.2% in the 2nd quarter.
-Linden Thomas Advisory Services LLC now owns 6,380 shares of the semiconductor company’s stock worth $920,000 after purchasing an additional 78 shares during the period.
-Xponance Inc. raised its holdings in Universal Display by 0.9% in the 1st quarter.
-Xponance Inc. now owns 10,139 shares of the semiconductor company’s stock worth $1,573,000 after purchasing an additional 92 shares during the period.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in Universal Display by 0.8% in the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 14,528 shares of the semiconductor company’s stock worth $2,254,000 after purchasing an additional 112 shares during the period.
+Linden Thomas Advisory Services LLC raised its holdings in shares of Universal Display by 1.2% during the second quarter.
+Linden Thomas Advisory Services LLC now owns 6,380 shares of the semiconductor company’s stock valued at $920,000 after acquiring an additional 78 shares during the last quarter.
+Xponance Inc. lifted its position in shares of Universal Display by 0.9% in the first quarter.
+Xponance Inc. now owns 10,139 shares of the semiconductor company’s stock valued at $1,573,000 after acquiring an additional 92 shares in the last quarter.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its position in shares of Universal Display by 0.8% in the first quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 14,528 shares of the semiconductor company’s stock valued at $2,254,000 after acquiring an additional 112 shares in the last quarter.
 Hedge funds and other institutional investors own 75.92% of the company’s stock.

-In other Universal Display news, SVP Mauro Premutico sold 9,351 shares of the firm’s stock in a transaction on Wednesday, September 6th.
-The stock was sold at an average price of $161.17, for a total transaction of $1,507,100.67.
-Following the completion of the sale, the senior vice president now owns 33,220 shares of the company’s stock, valued at $5,354,067.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 In other news, Director Richard C. Elias sold 2,000 shares of Universal Display stock in a transaction on Wednesday, August 9th.
 The stock was sold at an average price of $157.68, for a total value of $315,360.00.
 Following the completion of the sale, the director now directly owns 5,767 shares of the company’s stock, valued at $909,340.56.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Mauro Premutico sold 9,351 shares of Universal Display stock in a transaction on Wednesday, September 6th.
-The shares were sold at an average price of $161.17, for a total value of $1,507,100.67.
-Following the completion of the sale, the senior vice president now directly owns 33,220 shares of the company’s stock, valued at $5,354,067.40.
+In related news, Director Richard C. Elias sold 2,000 shares of the business’s stock in a transaction on Wednesday, August 9th.
+The stock was sold at an average price of $157.68, for a total transaction of $315,360.00.
+Following the completion of the transaction, the director now directly owns 5,767 shares of the company’s stock, valued at approximately $909,340.56.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Mauro Premutico sold 9,351 shares of the business’s stock in a transaction on Wednesday, September 6th.
+The stock was sold at an average price of $161.17, for a total value of $1,507,100.67.
+Following the transaction, the senior vice president now directly owns 33,220 shares of the company’s stock, valued at $5,354,067.40.
 The disclosure for this sale can be found here.
-1.90% of the stock is owned by insiders.
+Insiders own 1.90% of the company’s stock.

-Universal Display (NASDAQ:OLED – Get Free Report) last announced its quarterly earnings data on Thursday, August 3rd.
-The semiconductor company reported $1.04 EPS for the quarter, topping analysts’ consensus estimates of $0.75 by $0.29.
-The firm had revenue of $146.57 million for the quarter, compared to the consensus estimate of $128.60 million.
+Universal Display (NASDAQ:OLED – Get Free Report) last posted its earnings results on Thursday, August 3rd.
+The semiconductor company reported $1.04 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.75 by $0.29.
+The company had revenue of $146.57 million during the quarter, compared to analysts’ expectations of $128.60 million.
 Universal Display had a return on equity of 16.24% and a net margin of 34.31%.
-The firm’s revenue was up 7.3% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.87 earnings per share.
-On average, analysts predict that Universal Display Co. will post 3.98 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 7.3% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.87 earnings per share.
+As a group, sell-side analysts anticipate that Universal Display Co. will post 3.98 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, September 29th.
-Shareholders of record on Friday, September 15th were paid a dividend of $0.35 per share.
-The ex-dividend date was Thursday, September 14th.
-This represents a $1.40 annualized dividend and a yield of 0.97%.
-Universal Display’s dividend payout ratio (DPR) is 32.18%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, September 29th.
+Stockholders of record on Friday, September 15th were paid a $0.35 dividend.
+The ex-dividend date of this dividend was Thursday, September 14th.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 0.97%.
+Universal Display’s payout ratio is presently 32.18%.

 About Universal Display